NeemaRaiyat/3rd-Year-Project-RTHAA/README.md

 # What is RTHAA?

 Emotions form the fundamental basis for physical communication between humans.
 They give us a glimpse about our thought process and an insight of what is going on inside the mind.
 Therefore, measuring the changes in emotion induced by products is clearly an object of interest for businesses.
-Many existing systems that measure and monitor a human's emotion are restricted as they are unimodal, i.e. they use only a single channel of sensory input and hence are less reliable.
+Many existing systems that measure and monitor a human's emotion are restricted as they are unimodal, i.e. they use only a single channel of sensory input and hence are less reliable and accurate.

 RTHAA (pronounced: "Arthur") is a multimodal web application developed using React.js capable of, *real-time human attribute analysis* (RTHAA), that not only monitors a human's emotions using their facial expression, using deep learning, but also measures their speech-content sentiment, using sentiment analysis, resulting in a more comprehensive and robust tool.
 Other human attributes like age and sex are also measured as they can provide useful data on how different demographics interact with the system.
 User testing with people of varying ages, sexes and ethnicities showed that our application can more reliably measure a human's overall impression of a system compared to contemporary tools.

 > Angry face, negative sentiment, dark colour theme: